Blog

 net start sppsvc

-• Please try entering the product key again and activate the system.
+• Please try entering the product key again and activating the system.

-4. Entering the product key via the graphical interface
+4. Entering the product key via the graphical user interface

-Instead of using the command line, you can enter the key via the Control Panel:
+Instead of using the command line, you can enter the key through the Control Panel:

 • Click Start > Settings > Update & Security > Activation.